Train vs Car for Families in India: Best Way to Do the Golden Triangle

 First Class AC (1A) – Private cabin compartments mainly used on overnight trains and generally not needed for Golden Triangle daytime routes.

-For most families travelling during the day, Executive Chair Car offers the best balance of comfort and value.
+We found travelling during the day, Executive Chair Car offers the best balance of comfort and value.

 How Train Tickets Work